PaulOgier/GAMScripts/README.md

+# 🎓 Master GAM with an In-Depth Course

+If you want to become an expert in Google Workspace administration, check out the comprehensive Udemy course: [Taming GAM7 & GAMADV-XTD3 - A Google Workspace Admin Guide](https://taming.tech/GAMCourse).

+This course is designed to teach you how to administer Google Workspace more efficiently and effectively.
+It logically breaks down all the steps to ensure the optimum administration and security of your environment, making you more productive in your role.

 # Google Workspace & GAM Automation Scripts 🚀

 Welcome!
 This repository is a collection of powerful and easy-to-use Python scripts designed to supercharge your **Google Workspace administration** by leveraging the incredible capabilities of **GAM7 (Google Apps Manager)**.